Rocky Mountain Reaper Review

 Rocky Mountain Reaper Wrap Up

 The Rocky Mountain Reaper 26 is a purpose built mountain bike for kids who like to get rowdy.
-The proprietary RIDE9 frame system and RockShox suspension package are eager to be on the rocks and in the air where hard landings from advanced jumps and drops are the modus operandi.
-When climbing, the Reaper is more than capable for getting everyone out together on technical rides where a full-suspension bike for the kids is the weapon of choice.
+The Reaper boasts a proprietary RIDE9 frame system and RockShox suspension package.
+Obviously, advanced jumps and drops are the modus operandi.
+The Reaper is more than capable for getting everyone out together on technical rides.
+Thus, this full-suspension mountain bike may be just what your little ripper needs!

 Do your research, look at the numbers, plan your rides.
 Are you more likely to be out on cruiser laps through the neighborhood and 20+ mile XC rides?
 Or, is a season pass for the bike park and enduro racing in your young one’s future?
 If your schedule is geared towards the latter, the Rocky Mountain Reaper is going to make your kid very happy.